SentienceAPI/sentience-ts/README.md

 await browser.start();

 // With agent
-import { SentienceAgent, OpenAIProvider } from 'sentience-ts';
+import { SentienceAgent, OpenAIProvider } from 'sentienceapi';

 const browser = new SentienceBrowser(
   'your-api-key',